KBVE/kbve.com/src/pages/application/unity/_core/unity_steam.md

 ### After

 Well we applied as of 11/23/2022 , so we will wait until everything is confirmed and then move forward with this.

+Okay so we been approved, now you should have 1 application credit in your Steamworks profile!
+This is where you then create your application, using that application credit that you paid $100 for!

+Place your application name and then go through the form, it will then spit out some interesting variables:

+>Requesting AppID For: KBVE.com RogueJester
+>Created package "KBVE.com RogueJester Developer Comp" with ID 802XXX
+>Created package "KBVE.com RogueJester for Beta Testing" with ID 802XXX
+>Created package "KBVE.com RogueJester" with ID 802XXX
+>Added auto-grant to publisher *XXX
+>Created store item '518XXX'
+>Created store package for store item '518XXX'

+You should keep this information safe and as a reference step.

+After